PedroPachucaHerrera/Capstone_final/README.md

 ![image](https://github.com/PedroPachucaHerrera/Capstone_final/assets/39275405/025d9ef2-4c4b-4a8f-a97c-5ed9925f4a76)

+the following librraies were used during this exercercise
+#### Pandas
+#### Numpy
+#### Keras
+#### CV2
+#### tensorflow
+#### sklearn

-A convulational neural model was implemeneted provide excellent results above and beyond the target:
+A convulational neural network model was implemeneted with excellent results above and beyond the target:

 ### Trainin accuracy = 96%
 ### Validation accuracy: 98%
 ### Test accuracy : 93%

+for the deployment a ramdom sample was tested and the result was positive

+## Conclusions
+the convulational neural network provided outstanding results however, for a real life implementtaion more work needs to be done, the test accuracy is still low to be deployed in a real autunomous vehicle